Physical Therapy Admissions Requirements

 - Achieving a minimum 3.0 cumulative GPA by May of your third year

-- Earning a C or better in all undergraduate courses required for the program (400-level and below)
+- Earning a C or better in all undergraduate courses required for the program during the first three years (400-level and below)

 - Complying with all departmental standards for professional conduct and academic performance as specified in the Undergraduate Pre-Physical Therapy Student Handbook